PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       When provided, this section explicitly describes the distance and duration matrices.
       If not provided, such matrices are computed based on what's specified for :term:`EDGE_WEIGHT_FORMAT` and :term:`EDGE_WEIGHT_TYPE`.

+   ``MUTUALLY_EXCLUSIVE_GROUP_SECTION``
+      When provided, this section describes client memberships of mutually exclusive groups.
+      Of all clients in such a group, exactly one must be visited.

    ``NODE_COORD_SECTION``
       Array of :math:`(x, y)` coordinates for each location.